My First Class British Airways Review

 If you follow the step-by-step process below, you’ll see that it’s actually not quite as difficult to collect 100,000 Avios to redeem on that British Airways First Class flights as you may have initially thought.
 With recent changes to the American Express sign up bonus rules, make sure you sign up to the Gold card first – learn more about the sign up bonus restrictions and our suggested strategy here.

 - Step One: Sign up to the American Express Gold card using this link for 22,000 Avios when you spend £2,000 in the first 3 months.

 - Step Two: Persuade your companion to also sign up to an Amex Gold card using the link to receive a further 22,000 Avios points.

-- Step Three: Sign up to the British Airways Premium Plus card using this link to get 26,000 Avios (ordinarily you’d get 25,000 if you go straight to the website).
+- Step Three: Sign up to the British Airways Premium Plus card using this link and scrolling down to the correct card to get 26,000 Avios (ordinarily you’d get 25,000 if you go straight to the website).

 - With a total spend of £14,000 on both cards you’ll have accumulated 19,000 points through your spending.
 This in addition to the 2 x 22,000 sign-up bonuses and 26,000 bonus for the BA Premium card gets you a grand total of 89,000 Avios points.